 Preheat oven: Starting two hours before you are ready to begin, preheat the oven to 425 degrees F and wrap each sweet potato in aluminum foil.
 Roast sweet potatoes for about 1 1/2 hours until they are fork tender.

 Cool and mash: After roasting, unwrap sweet potatoes and let them cool on a wire rack until you can handle them.
 Use a food processor or blender to mash them completely before measuring out 1 1/2 cups.
-Save any leftovers for recipes like these sweet potato cookies or sweet potato waffles.
+Save any leftovers for recipes like these sweet potato cookies, sweet potato waffles or another southern favorite, our flaky sweet potato biscuits.
+Sweet potato gnocchi are another great use of any leftover cooked sweet potato.

 Prep the pan: Spray a cast iron skillet with non-stick cooking spray or oil and place it into the oven to heat for 10 minutes.
 Baking cornbread in a skillet (like this vanilla pumpkin skillet cornbread) is the best in my opinion.
 Those crispy edges are just unattainable in any other baking dish!